Kazi Nazrul Islam: Legacy

 Nazrul Academy in Churulia, Asansol, West Bengal, India which is also the birthplace of Kazi Nazrul Islam.

 On 24 May 1972, the newly independent nation of Bangladesh brought Nazrul Islam to live in Dhaka with the consent of the Government of India.
 The government of Bangladesh conferred upon him the status of national poet in 1972.
 However it was officially gazetted in 2024.
 In February 1976, during his stay in Bangladesh, he was awarded Bangladeshi citizenship.

 He was awarded an Honorary D.Litt. by the University of Dhaka in 1974 and in 1976.
 He was awarded the Ekushey Padak by the President of Bangladesh Justice Abu Sadat Mohammad Sayem.
 Many centres of learning and culture in Bangladesh and India had been founded and dedicated to his memory.
-The Bangladesh Nazrul Sena is a large public organization working for the education of children throughout the country.
+The Bangladesh Nazrul Sena is a large public organisation working for the education of children throughout the country.
 The Nazrul Endowment provides funding for research into the life and work of Kazi Nazrul Islam in U.S. Universities like California State University, Northridge and Connecticut State University.
 Nazrul was awarded the Jagattarini Gold Medal, the highest honour for work in Bengali literature by the University of Calcutta, in 1945 and was awarded the Padma Bhushan, the third-highest civilian award of India, in 1960.

 Nazrul Islam's works for children have won acclaim for his use of rich language, imagination, enthusiasm, and an ability to fascinate young readers.
 Nazrul is regarded for his secularism.
 His poetry has been translated to several languages including English, Spanish, and Portuguese.
 The Uzbek poet Erkin Vohidov wrote an epic poem about Nazrul Islam entitled Ruhlar isyoni (The Rise of the Spirits).
 A major avenue is named after him in Dhaka, Bangladesh.
 There is a cultural institution called Nazrul Academy, which is spread throughout Bangladesh.
 A chair has been named after him in University of Calcutta and the Government of West Bengal has opened a Nazrul Tirtha in Rajarhat, a cultural centre with library, auditorium and movie theatre dedicated to his memory.
 On 25 May 2020, Google celebrated his 121st birthday with a Google Doodle.